 How to Enable or Disable Airplane Mode on Windows 11

-You can enable or disable Airplane Mode on Windows 11 directly from the Quick Settings panel.
+You enable or disable Airplane Mode on Windows 11 through the Quick Settings panel, quickly turning off all wireless communications like Wi-Fi and Bluetooth.

-Once Airplane Mode is disabled on Windows 11, your computer automatically reconnects to previously paired Wi-Fi networks and Bluetooth devices.
+Once you disable Airplane Mode on Windows 11, your computer automatically re-establishes connections to your previously paired Wi-Fi networks and Bluetooth devices.

 Using a Physical Button